-We are pleased to announce Christopher J. Ailman, CIO, CalSTRS as the recipient of the 2017 Lifetime Achievement Award.
-Ailman will be honored alongside the winners of the peer voted categories, to be announced at the 1st Annual Allocators’ Choice Awards on November 28, in New York City.
+We were honored to present Christopher J. Ailman, CIO, CalSTRS with the 2017 Lifetime Achievement Award.
+Ailman was honored alongside the winners of the peer voted categories, to be announced at the 1st Annual Allocators’ Choice Awards on November 28, in New York City.

 Success in the CIO suite creates a unique challenge: The number of people you can turn to for guidance rapidly diminishes.

 The Institutional Investor Masterclass aims to mitigate this challenge.